Introduction

 4. Hyper-Personalization Beyond Generic Outreach

-This section looks at how to build personalization at every touchpoint and how Dialpad used this approach to boost engagement and accelerate deal cycles.
+This section explains how to apply personalization across every touchpoint, and how Dialpad used this method to accelerate engagement.

 Best Practice: Implement Deep Personalization Across All Touchpoints

-Dialpad developed persona-specific ad campaigns addressing distinct pain points, directing prospects to tailored feature pages instead of the generic homepage.
+Dialpad delivered persona-specific ad campaigns that routed stakeholders to tailored feature pages instead of a generic homepage.

-Dialpad's hyper-personalized ABM approach led to a 10x increase in site visits from target accounts, a 21x lift in engaged accounts, and a 52% faster deal cycle.
+Dialpad’s hyper-personalized ABM drove a 10x rise in site visits from target accounts, a 21x lift in engaged accounts, and a 52% faster deal cycle.

 5. Sales & Marketing Alignment